hereon-GEMS/pydidas/pydidas/docs/source/manuals/gui/frames/DataBrowsingFrame.rst

     splitter further, the respective widget will be hidden.
 It can be enlarged again by capturing and dragging the slider from the edge towards the center.

+Controls
+^^^^^^^^

+The controls are located on the left, above the directory explorer.
+Selecting or deselecting an option will directly update the directory explorer.

+The options are:

+  - Show network drives

+    This option allows to show or hide linked network drives in the explorer view.

+  - Sorting is case sensitive

+    This option toggles case sensitive sorting.
+If enabled, lowercase and uppercase names will be sorted and displayed separately.

 Directory explorer
 ^^^^^^^^^^^^^^^^^^